the-user-created/FERS/xml_schema/README.md

 - dtd is an older xml descriptor used in the original implementation of unit testing
 - xsd is used for xml validation

-note: when chagning xml defenitions - both files should be changed and relevant changes propogated throughout the codebase
+Note: when changing xml definitions - both files should be changed and relevant changes propagated throughout the codebase